rajeshkb21/ACourse_ClassPRoject/README.md

 Team members: Rajesh Bollapragada, Yohan John, Katherine Quinn, David Jasinski, Marissa Brennan, Sriram Boppana, Travis Oneil, Cole Caynoski, Becky Sondelski, Emily Cheng, Hannah Bower, Katelyn Angeliu

 ## Project Documentation
+### Running Code

+Go to 'iv_curves/main.py' and run the command
+'''
+python main.py
+'''

 ### Filtering Interference (Lean Filter)

 The functions provided in the filter.py file were tested in the analysis.py file.
 The first function fft(v,i) was used in the consecutive function to transpose the